Join Our Dec 16 Call to Action!

 Tiffany Conway-Cornelius

-In 2023 Public Art Advisory Committee and the Richmond Arts and Culture Commission awarded artists Tiffany Conway -Cornelius and Ari Takata-Vazquez $100,000 for their project titled Living Room.
-The large sculpture would have been located at Kennedy Park.
-The artists maxed out their credit cards in order to meet the project’s up-front costs, but the contract was rescinded without explanation.
-Conway-Cornelius had to take a second job to pay for the credit card debt the project generated.
-This would have been Tiffany’s 2nd public art experience.
-She has said she will never again apply to public art in Richmond.
+In 2023 Public Art Advisory Committee and the Richmond Arts and Culture Commission awarded artists Tiffany Conway -Cornelius and Ari Takata-Vazquez $100,000 for their sculpture titled Living Room, to be located at Kennedy Park.
+The artists spent months meeting the project’s requirements without a contract.
+Upon learning that the first payment would be made at least 45 days after submission of their invoice, they unsuccessfully tried to negotiate a shorter payment turnaround.
+They were advised to either get a fiscal sponsor or take out a personal loan.
+Tiffany maxed out her credit card in order to pay for the up-front costs ($7,000), but the award was rescinded after a year without explanation.
+Tiffany took a second job to pay for the credit card debt their project generated.

 Rebeca Garcia-Gonzalez

 Rebeca was the lead artist of the large restoration project of two of John Wehrle’s murals under the highway 80 underpass.
-In 2023 she had to convince the team of nine artists to purchase liability insurance prior to the contract being approved, at $800 each..
-The artists in our crew waited for more than a year and never got to work because of the delays with our contract and other challenges.
-Rebeca spent an untold amount of hours calling and sending emails to the Arts and Culture manager who had promised she’d find the money to get us reimbursed.
-Then she told us that the City didn't have the money to do so, and that we would have to wait until we got paid.
-After six months of this, she used her own money to reimburse three of those artists for fear they would leave the project.
+In 2023 and prior to the contract being signed, she had to convince the project’s team of nine artists to individually purchase general liability insurance at $800.
+The crew waited for more than a year and never got to begin work because of city-generated delays.
+The Arts and Culture manager promised she’d find the money to get them reimbursed, but then she said that the City didn't have the money to do so, and that the crew would have to wait until they got paid from the contract.
+After six months of this, Rebeca was forced to use her own money to reimburse three of those artists for fear they would leave the project.
 She later resigned from her lead artist position once she ran out of funds.
-Rebeca was reimbursed in 2025.
+She was finally was reimbursed in 2025.

 Regina Gilligan